saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 You can view the mail sent at [https://lore.kernel.org/amd-gfx/f78f68ba-80e0-47ca-97a2-37a15d076e68@amd.com/](https://lore.kernel.org/amd-gfx/f78f68ba-80e0-47ca-97a2-37a15d076e68@amd.com/).

+The patch was accepted and included in the official repository by Alex Hung 🎉.

 ##### Version 2

 The patch is build and code styles warnings are removed.
 There is still a warning because the email is sent from a different email from it was signed off, the problem is related to the USP server inestability.